Connecting Two Asterisk Boxes Together via SIP

 (extensions.conf).
 We set the

-parameter to dynamic
+host parameter to dynamic, which

 tells our Asterisk box that the other endpoint will register to us,